Songs from the Black Hole: Legacy

 Reviewing Alone, the Pitchfork critic Jason Crock felt that the Songs from the Black Hole demo "Blast Off!" was the "crown jewel", writing: "It is such a fleeting rush of distortion-driven joy that the edges of the supposed dialogue are entirely blurred, and are hardly essential to enjoy it."
 He described it as at least on par with the "stellar" Pinkerton B-sides once intended for Songs from the Black Hole.
 Reviewing Alone II, Crock wrote that its Songs from the Black Hole demos were "goofy, off-the-cuff, and charming".

 In 2007, Rolling Stone included Songs from the Black Hole on its list of rock music's lost "mythical masterpieces".
 Complex included it on its 2012 list of "50 unreleased albums we'd kill to hear", writing that most of Weezer's best material came from the era.
 In 2014, NME included it on its list of "25 unreleased albums we'd really love to hear", but wrote that Pinkerton was "not exactly the worst second prize".
 Vice wrote that Songs from the Black Hole "deserves to be ahead of most records in every Weezer fan's collection", declaring it better than most of Weezer's output since.

 In 2017, the Stereogum writer Pranav Trewn speculated about how Weezer releasing Songs from the Black Hole instead of Pinkerton might have influenced music: "It's perhaps the greatest 'what if?' in modern music ...
 What rock looks like both on the radio and in the underground would be enormously different if not for the varying shades [Weezer] popularized."
+In the 2020s, "I Just Threw Out the Love of My Dreams" became popular on the social media platform TikTok and was certified gold in August 2026.